 I must, however, acknowledge the near flawless execution of this tired GamePad approach.
 The map is both useful and detailed, and completely functional even while the game itself is loading.
 Playing on the GamePad screen is clear and easy, to the point that I spent a significant amount of my playtime on the GamePad alone, switching back to the TV for story missions and sight-seeing.
 The ability to browse your current missions on the GamePad screen feels like a glaring oversight that would have been great from an ease-of-life standpoint, but we can’t have everything.

-For a game with a surplus of content, the depth of gameplay was too shallow to justify the time commitment Xenoblade Chronicles X asks of its players.
+For a game with a surplus of content, the depth of gameplay is too shallow to justify the time commitment Xenoblade Chronicles X asks of its players.
 Hardcore RPG fans will find the skill development system basic and uninteresting.
 Players new to the genre will be intimidated by the opening and bored by the middle.
 However, if you are a patient gamer who has an interest in RPGs and are looking for a simple game to take up your time and justify your Wii U purchase, you may be able to find some enjoyment from this game.